jnozzi/cocoadev.com/SiteContent/General/NSDrawerContentViewDoesNotRedraw.markdown

 But toggling the drawer closed and open again solves that in a clumsy way.

-It looks as if I need to specificallly order the [[DrawerContentView]] to re-draw itself (I guess that's done with setNeedsDisplay, or something).
+It looks as if I need to specificallly order the General/DrawerContentView to re-draw itself (I guess that's done with setNeedsDisplay, or something).

 However, rather than wiring up all the machinery needed to (1) get